LED Lights vs CFL Lights

 When considering different lighting options for your home, you’ve probably heard of two decent solutions, both of which are more energy-efficient than traditional incandescent bulbs: LED and CFL light bulbs.
-If you’re not sure which would be better for your household, here is some key information about LEDs and CFLs to help you decide.
+If you’re not sure which would be better for your household or you just want to compare a CFL vs LED bulb, here is some key information about LEDs and CFLs to help you decide.

 While the shape of an LED bulb resembles that of a conventional incandescent bulb, there is much more advanced technology at work inside it.